 Dean's List: In recognition of exceptional scholarship, first-year, sophomore, junior and senior art students who have completed at least 14 credit hours (excludes courses taken P/F or Audit) with a semester grade point average of 3.5 or higher during a semester will be cited on the Dean's List.

-Latin Honors: A student may be considered for the Bachelor of Fine Arts degree cum laude, magna cum laude or summa cum laude as determined by the dean.
+Latin Honors: A student may be considered for the Bachelor of Fine Arts or Bachelor of Arts degree cum laude, magna cum laude or summa cum laude.

 Prizes and Awards